 What do patients consider the best strains for PTSD?

 PTSD develops after traumatic events.
 Examples include combat, life-threatening experiences, or forms of physical or sexual abuse.
 Freeing oneself from the ensuing symptoms is no easy feat.
-But, cannabis may help, and below RxLeaf defines the makeup of the chemovars most used by patients with PTSD.
+But, cannabis may help, and below RxLeaf defines the makeup of the chemovars most recommended by patients as the best strains for PTSD.

 Those who have PTSD essentially have lingering memories frozen in time that elicit an unreasonable response to external events.
 Such individuals will often have trouble sleeping and functioning normally due to an overactive nervous system that makes it difficult to exist and maintain a standard quality of life.